Rules and Regulations

-Crew that must cross the race course coming from the boathouses of De Amstel and Nereus must do so under supervision of the race Marshal present at the time.
-Crossing the racecourse without the Marshal’s permission is not allowed.
-If ongoing races are disturbed by the failure to follow the Marshal’s instructions, the team concerned may receive penalty.
+Crews that must cross the race course coming from the boathouses of De Amstel and Nereus must do so under supervision of the Race Manager present at the time.
+Crossing the racecourse without the Race Manager’s permission is not allowed.
+If ongoing races are disturbed by the failure to follow the Race Manager’s instructions, the team concerned may receive penalty.

 12. LINE UP

-Your own start time is the start time of your own field, increased by 1 minute for every 4 teams that start before you in your own field.
+Your own start time is the start time of your own event, increased by 1 minute for every 4 teams that start before you in your own event.
 The finish times based on these times will be explicitly stated on a separate draw.

 The first check point, T1, is located at the Duivendrechtsevaart.
 Teams starting north may pass this point between 60 and 50 minutes before their own starting time.

-The second checkpoint, T2, is located just before the Rozenoordbrug.
+The second checkpoint, T2, is located just before the Rozenoordbrug (Rozenoord Bridge).
 Crews must pass this point between 50 and 45 minutes before their starting time.
 Arriving late at this bridge checkpoint to row on, can result in disqualification.

 After passing this point, crews may only row in a southerly direction until they reach the turning area in Ouderkerk.

-The length of the course is 8 kilometres for all crews.
+The length of the course is approximately 8 kilometres for all crews.

 The start is in Ouderkerk, close to the Oostmeerweg.
-The finish is in Amsterdam, just before the Nieuwe Amstel Bridge.
+The finish is in Amsterdam, just before the Nieuwe Amstel Brug (Bridge).

-Check the race course map for further details.
+Check the coxwains page for the current course map and further details.